haruhikoM/RayTracerChallenge/README.md

 - [ ] Constructive Solid Geometry (CSG)
 - [ ] Next Steps
 - [ ] Rendering the Cover Image

+### Not on the book but...

+- [ ] Convert render data to image (CGImage?) and put it up inside the app is perferable rather than save to .ppm file.
+- [ ] And run the app on every screen possible (iOS, iPadOS, macOS, tvOS and watchOS!).
+- [ ] Actually get into what the heck is going on there (other than just completing test cases frantically...).

 Licence MIT.